Who and what ultimately inspired you to become a writer?

 Dorrance Publishing has been awesome.
 They have helped me with the whole process of getting this book from start to now releasing this book to the World.
 Very Impressed.

 This was my first venture in which I employed 8 employees and many outside resources to form Visions of the World Inc.and its first project; Life Behind Bars.
 One Hell of a ride with many ups and downs!

-Thank you for this great line of Questions and please check out these New Book Reviews.
+Thank you for this great line of Questions and please check out the New Book Reviews at: